Penlan

 Penlan is a suburban area of Swansea, Wales in the Penderry ward.
 The area is set on top of a hill, which overlooks Townhill, Kilvey Hill and Swansea Bay.

 Leisure

 Local amenities include the Penlan leisure centre, which incorporates a swimming pool and sports hall, and the Penlan Library..

 Transport

-The headquarters of the main public transport company serving South West Wales, First Cymru, is located here.
+The headquarters of the main public transport company serving South West Wales, First Cymru, is also located here.

 Education and religion

 Penlan is home to Ysgol Gyfun Gymraeg Bryn Tawe, a Welsh-medium secondary school.
-There's two Primary School which is Clwyd Community Primary and Afryn.
+There are two Primary Schools which are Clwyd Community Primary and Afryn.
 The area is served by two churches.
 Penlan Methodist Church, in existence for fifty years, and Cornerstone Church, a thriving evangelical church which was established in 1991.

 The hymn tune ‘Penlan’ was written in 1890 by the composer David Jenkins (1848-1915) and is frequently sung to the words ‘In heavenly love abiding’.

 Housing

 Penlan is a Communities First area.